 Children, adolescents, and teenagers have unique foot and ankle care needs.
 Expert podiatrist John Schoppe, DPM, has many years of experience in podo-pediatrics and can help keep your child active and healthy.
 Too often, pediatric foot conditions go undiagnosed until adulthood and can become more complex to treat.
-If your child experiences pain while walking, running, or jumping or has an abnormal gait, call Advanced Ankle and Foot Center in Columbus, Georgia, to schedule a consultation.
+If your child experiences pain while walking, running, or jumping or has an abnormal gait, call Advanced Ankle & Foot Center in Columbus, Georgia, to schedule a consultation.
 Or request an appointment online, which is fast and easy.

 Foot issues in children can cause problems with how they run and walk, such as gait disorders, and can impair the alignment of the child's entire skeleton, causing poor posture and discomfort as they age and grow.